Stewardship at Holy Trinity Parish

 Talents are the natural skills and charisms that are uniquely ours as gifts from God.
 Every member of our parish has been given talents from God to be used for the good of others.

 We are stewards – not owners – of the treasure and possessions in our care.
-All we have, including our money, are gifts from God.
+All we have, including our financial resources, are gifts from God.
 And we are responsible to use these gifts wisely.